conal/denotational-hardware/Examples/Add/Fin.lagda.md

 ```

 Let's consider the *meaning* of an `𝔽` value to be the corresponding `ℕ`, as given by `toℕ`.
-Then `toℕ-⊹` says that *the meaning of a sum of `𝔽` values is the sum of the meanings of those values*.
+Then `toℕ-⊹` says that *the meaning of the sum* of `𝔽` values is *the sum of the meanings* of those values.
-The property has a sort of rhyme to it that may sound familiar if you've seen abstract algebra and its various examples of *homomorphisms*.
+The property has a sort of rhyme to it that may sound familiar if you've seen abstract algebra and its various flavors of *homomorphisms*.

 ## Packaging it all up to go